n4development/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to :
+* Use the simulator to collect data of good driving behavior
+* Design, train and validate a model that predicts a steering angle from image data
+* Use the model to drive the vehicle autonomously around the first track in the simulator.
+The vehicle should remain on the road for an entire loop around the track.
+* Summarize the results with a written report

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar architecture to NVIDIA.

+    Convolution: 5x5, filter: 24, strides: 2x2, activation: ELU
+    Convolution: 5x5, filter: 36, strides: 2x2, activation: ELU
+    Convolution: 5x5, filter: 48, strides: 2x2, activation: ELU
+    Convolution: 3x3, filter: 64, strides: 1x1, activation: ELU
+    Convolution: 3x3, filter: 64, strides: 1x1, activation: ELU

+I thought this model might be appropriate because this powerful end-to-end approach means that with minimum training data.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that dropout avoids overfitting.

-Then I ...
+Then I fully connected: neurons: 100, activation: ELU

+    Fully connected: neurons: 50, activation: ELU
+    Fully connected: neurons: 10, activation: ELU
+    Fully connected: neurons: 1 (output)

+    the convolution layers are meant to handle feature engineering the fully connected layer for predicting the steering angle.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....